-An unusual, and probably new, form of hepatitis has appeared in a number of countries this year, first being noticed in the UK, but then spreading to Spain and the Netherlands and on to at least 33 other states and territories.
-The first group of active cases were found in March.
+An unusual, and probably new, form of hepatitis has appeared in a number of countries this year, first being noticed in the UK, then spreading to Spain and the Netherlands and on to at least 35 other states and territories including the USA.
+The first group of active cases were found in March with the latest case numbers estimated at over 1000 and 22 deaths.
 Unusually, and alarmingly, all of the known cases have been in children.
-A number have required transfer to specialist children’s liver units, with a number needing liver transplants.
+A number have required transfer to specialist children’s liver units, with a number needing lifesaving liver transplants.

 The most common symptoms of the mysterious hepatitis are vomiting and jaundice: jaundice is a well-known symptom of serious hepatitis, as damaged livers can lead to high levels of bilirubin (a yellowy-orange bile pigment) in the body, which turns the skin and the whites of the eyes a yellow colour.
 At the time of writing, the Royal Australian College of General Practice (RACGP) had reported that at least five of the infected children have died.